ReactiveCJ/MultiArmedBandit/README.md

 #To Do
 * Contextual Bandit
 * Stochastic Bandit
-* implementing on spark to support parallel and online learning
+* Implementing on spark to support parallel and online learning